-For those applying to RISD, they require their own portfolio assignment.
-It’s an example of what first year students will be doing in class.
-The guidelines are up to you how you interpret it.
+For those students applying to RISD, they require their own portfolio assignment.
+It’s an example of what first-year students will be doing in class.
+The guidelines are up to you as to how you interpret the assignment.
 It could be literal or a metaphor.
 Create something that is personal to you.
 The assignment includes a short reflection on your two pieces.

 SAIC (School of Art Institute of Chicago) Portfolio Advice

 SAIC wants to see what you are passionate about.
 They want to see artwork that reflects you.
 In their session, they offered portfolio reviews in which they determined which portfolios “passed,” thus only requiring the academic piece including SAT scores (they have a minimum SAT verbal score) in order to determine acceptance.